mopinion/WP-Mopinion/README.txt

 **We need your support**

 It is very hard to continue development and support for this free plugin without contributions from users like you.
 If you enjoy using our plugin and find it useful, please consider for registering a paid version in your Mopinion account: https://app.mopinion.com/account/billing.
 Your paid plan will help encourage and support the plugin's continued development and better user support.
+Also it offers many additional features such as advanced dashboarding/reporting and text analytics.

 **Features**

 * Feedback forms: Improve the performance and user experience of your website with fully customisable feedback forms.
-* Visual user feedback: Collect visual feedback to understand what your visitors want and what’s preventing them from achieving it.
+* Visual user feedback: Collect visual feedback (screenshots) to understand what your visitors want and what’s preventing them from achieving it.
 * Feedback form triggering: Ask the right questions at the right moment to truly understand why your visitors are not converting…
 * Reporting & analysis: Take full control of your feedback data visualisations and analyses.
 * Text and sentiment analytics: Our native text analysis technology helps you explore huge amounts of data.